netboxlabs/console-docs/docs/Administration Console/managing-database-snapshots.md

 To manage your NetBox Cloud Database Snapshots, follow these steps:

 ## View Available Snapshots
-Scroll down to the ‘Database Snapshots’ section of the admin dashboard.
+Scroll down to the ‘Database Snapshots’ section of the admin console.
 From here, you can view a list of all the available snapshots for your instance.
 If you need to refresh the list at any time, click the blue ‘refresh’ icon in the top right corner:

 ![database snapshots 1](../images/database_snapshots/db_snapshots_1.png)

 ## Take a New Database Snapshot
-Scroll down to the ‘Database Snapshots’ section of the admin dashboard.
+Scroll down to the ‘Database Snapshots’ section of the admin console.
 From here, you can view a list of all the available snapshots for your instance.
 If you need to refresh the list at any time, click the blue ‘refresh’ icon in the top right corner:

 ![database snapshots 2](../images/database_snapshots/db_snapshots_2.png)